Alvar Larsson: Disappearance and search

 On the morning of April 16, 1967, Alvar was woken up at half past seven by his mother.
 He ate a bun, drank a glass of fruit juice and dressed in his everyday clothes.
 Before breakfast and a visit to the church later that morning, Alvar wanted to go for a walk.
 His mother let him go and told him to bring in wood as he returned.
 No-one has reported seeing him since.

 By the time it was too late for Alvar to eat breakfast, get dressed and leave for church, his mother phoned the nearest neighbours asking about Alvar, but no-one had seen him.
 Alvar's father phoned the nearest neighbour and the two men searched the farm for the boy.
 Later, all the neighbours were asked to join the search.
 A constable named Emanuelsson was asked to start a search for Alvar as he was only five kilometers away at the time.
 The initial search party consisted of the family, neighbours, two police officers, a privately owned German Shepherd and the Home Guard.
 The search went on into the night without result.

-In the early morning, Harald contacted the police and informed them that Alvar had not returned, and yet another search soon started.
+In the early morning, Harald contacted the police and informed them Alvar still had not returned, and yet another search soon started.
 In the afternoon, fifty servicemen from the army infantry regiment I 11 in Växjö joined.
-During the following week, more people arrived to aid the search, and the lake was searched by the use of boats.
-A police helicopter was also flown in from Stockholm at Tuesday.
+During the following week, more people arrived to aid the search, and the lake was searched using boats.
+A police helicopter was also flown in from Stockholm on Tuesday.
 At most, 150 persons were in the search party at the same time.

 Theories

 Runaway

 Initially the main theory was that thirteen-year-old Alvar had run from home.
 However, it is hard to explain why Alvar would not have dressed up more with heavier shoes, eaten breakfast, brought his money and/or used his bicycle if he had planned to leave.

-A boy of Alvar's age had been seen north of Kalmar, in Påskallavik, but he could later be identified.
+A boy of Alvar's age had been seen north of Kalmar, in Påskallavik, but he was later identified.
 This was also the case for a boy who had gotten a ride by a truck driver, a boy that had been seen spending the Sunday night at the postal station in Rottne, and other boys that had been spotted hitch-hiking in the area.